jmswrnr/spotilocal/README.md

 - **Empty content files when paused** - Update cover art to transparent image, and empty text file contents when you pause Spotify.
 - **Save JSON file** - Save player state to JSON file.

+> [!NOTE]
+> The JSON state file will never be emptied on pause, because it contains the `isPlaying` boolean.

 ## Future feature ideas:

 - Custom templating for text files